Monte Carlo Methods

 Monte Carlo methods form the computational backbone of modern Bayesian machine learning.
 Credible intervals and HPD regions provide a principled framework for uncertainty quantification in model predictions — a necessity in safety-critical domains such as medical diagnosis and autonomous systems.

-While MCMC sampling serves as the gold standard for training Bayesian neural networks (where weights are treated as distributions), the Monte Carlo principle also powers stochastic variational inference.
-In this context, the reparameterization trick enables gradient-based optimization of stochastic objectives (like the ELBO), and Monte Carlo dropout offers a practical, scalable approximation to Bayesian inference in deep architectures.
+While MCMC sampling serves as the gold standard for training Bayesian neural networks (where weights are treated as distributions), the Monte Carlo principle also powers stochastic variational inference In this context, the reparameterization trick enables gradient-based optimization of stochastic objectives (like the ELBO), and Monte Carlo dropout offers a practical, scalable approximation to Bayesian inference in deep architectures.